Skip to Content

 15 Rare Air Plants To Add to Your Collection (With Images)

-Air plants are part of the Bromeliad family, which is also home to pineapples.
+Air plants are members of the Bromeliad family, which is the same botanical family as pineapples.

 In a way, air plants resemble pineapple leaves that are having a “bad hair day,” – long, wiry, and a little out of control.